not-an-archive/archive/README.md

 [h2](http://www.h2database.com/) is used as a database.
 This is an in memory database, so when stopping the application, the state of the microservice is lost.

 ## Running
 You can run the microservice with `sbt run`.
-By default it listens to port number 8080, you can change this in the `application.conf`.
+By default, it listens to port number 8080, you can change this in the `application.conf`.